seanw/submit-sitemap/README.md

 `require('submit-sitemap').submitSitemap("http://www.example.com",  function(err) { });`

-The callback will indicate an error if the sitemap URL could not be reached or any of the sitemap submission attempts fail.
+The `err` variable of the callback function will be defined if the sitemap URL could not be reached or any of the of the sitemap submission attempts failed.

 # License